Vegetarian Curry Puffs with Leftover Curry

 For the filling, any semi-dry curry or side dish works.

-Baking time may vary so keep an eye and make sure to turn off the oven once puffs start to turn light brown.
+Baking time may vary, so keep an eye on the puffs and turn the oven off once they begin to turn light golden brown.

 This is NOT a recipe but an option to use up the leftover curry.
 Feel free to customise to suit your preference.